 Why can’t you eat gluten?

 Celiac disease is when your body’s immune system overreacts to gluten in the food you eat.
-Gluten is a protein found in wheat, barley and rye.
+Gluten is a protein found in wheat, barley, and rye.
 The reaction damages the villi (tiny, hair-like projections) that are attached to the inner surface of your small intestines.
-The villi are important because they are responsible for absorbing vitamins, minerals and other nutrients from the food you eat.
+The villi are essential because they are responsible for absorbing vitamins, minerals, and other nutrients from food.
 If they are damaged, your body can’t get enough nutrients.

 The symptoms of celiac disease can vary significantly among individuals and between adults and children.
-Typically, adults can have diarrhea, fatigue, weight loss, bloating/gas, abdominal pain, nausea/vomiting and constipation.
-A good portion of adults with celiac disease don’t have any symptoms related to their digestive system, but have other symptoms instead.
-These symptoms include mouth ulcers, headaches, fatigue, itchy/blistery skin rash (dermatitis herpetiformis—usually appears on elbows, knees, torso, scalp or buttocks), numbness/tingling in hands/feet, balance issues, joint pain and cognitive impairment.
+Adults typically have diarrhea, fatigue, weight loss, bloating/gas, abdominal pain, nausea/vomiting, and constipation.
+Many adults with celiac disease don’t have any symptoms related to their digestive system but have other symptoms instead.
+These symptoms include mouth ulcers, headaches, fatigue, itchy/blistery skin rash (dermatitis herpetiformis—usually on elbows, knees, torso, scalp, or buttocks), numbness/tingling in hands/feet, balance issues, joint pain, and cognitive impairment.

-Since there isn’t a way to prevent developing celiac disease, the goal is to prevent damage from occurring and reducing symptoms.
+Since there isn’t a way to prevent celiac disease, the goal is to prevent damage from occurring and reduce symptoms.
 This means having a thorough understanding of what foods contain gluten.
-Always check the packaging of product for the words “gluten-free.”
-A dietician can provide a more in-depth list, but some common things to avoid include cereals, pasta, baked goods, beer, candies, gravies, processed meats, imitation meat/seafood, rice mixes, salad dressings, sauces (ex. soy sauce), seasoned snack food, soups and self-basting poultry.
+Always check the packaging of a product for the words “gluten-free.”
+A dietician can provide a more in-depth list, but some common things to avoid include cereals, pasta, baked goods, beer, candies, gravies, processed meats, imitation meat/seafood, rice mixes, salad dressings, sauces (ex. soy sauce), seasoned snack food, soups, and self-basting poultry.